-Annual appropriations - ordinary annual services
+Annual Appropriations - ordinary annual services

-The "Annual appropriations - ordinary annual services" rows should reflect the amount appropriated to the entity in the relevant year.
+The Annual Appropriations - ordinary annual services rows should reflect the amount appropriated to the entity in the relevant year.
 The amount is made up of:

-- Amounts appropriated through Appropriation Acts (No. 1) - + Advances to the Minister for Finance (AFM) - +/- s74 External Revenue as a result of Machinery of Government changes - any withholdings under s51 of the PGPA Act (such as for foreign exchange movements, savings measures, movement of funds and reallocation) - administrative quarantines made by Finance s74 External revenue
+- Amounts appropriated through Appropriation Act (No. 1) - + Advances to the Minister for Finance (AFM) - +/- s74 External Revenue as a result of Machinery of Government changes - any withholdings under s51 of the PGPA Act (such as for foreign exchange movements, savings measures, movement of funds and reallocation) - administrative quarantines made by Finance.